MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-kafka-to-passwordless-connection.md

 ### 3) Configure the Azure hosting environment

 After your application is configured to use passwordless connections and it runs locally, the same code can authenticate to Azure services after it's deployed to Azure.
-For example, an application deployed to an Azure Spring Apps instance that has a managed identity enabled can connect to Azure Event Hubs for Kafka.
+For example, an application deployed to an Azure Spring Apps instance that has a managed identity assigned can connect to Azure Event Hubs for Kafka.

 In this section, you'll execute two steps to enable your application to run in an Azure hosting environment in a passwordless way:

-- Create the managed identity for your Azure hosting environment.
+- Assign the managed identity for your Azure hosting environment.
 - Assign roles to the managed identity.

 > [!NOTE]